-Spend an enjoyable hour with fascinating people from Ohio's past in the intimate setting of museum theatre.
+Spend an enjoyable hour with fascinating people from Ohio's past in the intimate setting of museum theater.

 These characters will connect their times to yours by sharing their life stories.
 These are charming and engaging performances that are appropriate for all ages and wheelchair accessible.
 Performances are free with museum admission every Saturday at 1:00 and 3:00 pm.